 When Alister MacKenzie originally designed the sixth hole, his inspiration was the famed Redan hole at North Berwick, designed by Ben Sayers in the early 1900s.
 Mackenzie’s version played downhill with a slope that fed balls to the front left of the green instead of the back left.
 It also featured a mound in the center of the green that was essentially unmanageable with a putter.

-The original rendering of the 6th hole Photo Credit: Simon Haines @hainesy76
+The original rendering of the 6th hole.
+Photo: Simon Haines @hainesy76

 While a lot has changed on this hole over the last 80 years, MacKenzie’s original inspiration deserves recognition.
 The modern version is much more subdued but still features severe slopes that have Redan tendencies.
 Perry Maxwell is credited with helping reduce the severity that the original design featured.

 The modern day 7th hole would be completely unrecognizable to Alister MacKenzie.
-The original design was bunker-less and designed to play similarly to the 18th hole at St. Andrews with a valley of sin short of the green.
+The original design was bunkerless and designed to play similar to the 18th hole at St. Andrews with a valley of sin short of the green.

 Byron Nelson at Augusta National

 While the modern day version lacks character, the original was much more intriguing.
 In 1937, Byron Nelson drove the green and went on to win his first of two Green Jackets.
 It was shortly after this that the club would alter the design of the hole entirely.
-Perry Maxwell was the first to adjust the hole and even more recently, Tom Fazio worked on it.
-Let’s just say I hope they renovate it one more time.
+Perry Maxwell was the first to adjust the hole and Tom Fazio worked on it more more recently.
+Maybe ANGC is open to renovating it one more time.

 The year is 1934.
 Bobby Jones has just opened his new club in Augusta, GA and in March, he holds the first “Augusta National Invitation Tournament”.
 Players travel from around the globe to this eastern Georgia hamlet and see the splendor that Jones and MacKenzie have laid out.